Transfer Applicant Admissions

 Master of Social Work Program Transfer Credit Policies

-- The maximum number of transferable credits is 12 semester units.
+- The maximum number of transferable credits is 10.5 semester units.
+There is no petition process for denied transfer credits.

 - Coursework is evaluated on a course-by-course basis by designated faculty members, with the approval of the vice dean.